-A brief history of the first twelve years of the Fiddleville Church Service in Rev. Besley's own words:
+Here's a history of the first twelve years of the Fiddleville Church Service in Rev. Besley's own words:

 The general consensus (1975), among those involved with the weekend events was that everyone was worn out, that no one would be interested in anything on Sunday.
 After all there were days of preparation leading up to the mammoth event, then the steady work from Friday afternoon through to the early hours of Saturday.
-The work load for Saturday starts early with cleanup in the arena, numbering and placing of 2,500 chairs in preparation for the 7 p.m.
-Saturday night, as all seats are reserved.
-Packed in the middle of this event, is the fiddle Parade at 1 ?
-3 p.m. in which most workers are involved also.
-So it just seemed too much to pack in something more ? beside many thought that only a few would be in the mood for a Church service Sunday morning after three days and nights of a carnival atmosphere in the town.
+The work load for Saturday starts early with cleanup in the arena, numbering and placing of 2,500 chairs in preparation for the 7:00 pm Saturday night, as all seats are reserved.
+Packed in the middle of this event, is the fiddle Parade at 1 pm to 3 pm in which most workers are involved also.
+So it just seemed too much to pack in something more- beside many thought that only a few would be in the mood for a Church service Sunday morning after three days and nights of a carnival atmosphere in the town.